• Skip to primary navigation

 There are a few easy tips and techniques for rolling up homemade spring rolls and ensuring they stay sealed and won't burst open when you're frying them.
 Follow these tips for golden brown, crispy spring rolls every time.

 Don't over-stuff the spring roll wrapper.
 It's so tempting, but do not put too much filling into the wrapper.
-It's human nature (at least it's my nature) to want to stuff in as much of "the good stuff" as I can, but never with foods that need to stay sealed during a deep or shallow fry like spring rolls.
+It's human nature (at least it's my nature) to want to stuff in as much of "the good stuff" as I can, but never with foods that need to stay sealed during a deep or shallow fry, like spring rolls.
 If it's too full, it can break open before or during the cooking process.

 Make sure you're spring roll filling is at least at room temperature or cold.
 Using a hot filling will ruin your delicate wrappers and cause tears so make sure the filling is at least at room temperature, but even better if it's been chilled in the fridge for at least one hour before filling the spring rolls.
 A cold filling makes filling the spring rolls much easier.

-Make sure you're filling is "dry".
-Never use a wet or runny filling which will result in the wrappers tearing open (even before you start to fry them) and can cause oil splattering if it seeps out during cooking.
-Basically, the filling should never have liquid pooling around it which would indicate that it's too wet to use.
+Basically, the filling should never have liquid pooling around it, which would indicate that it's too wet to use.
 This is one reason why I choose to sauté the cabbage and carrots in this recipe before adding them to the pork mixture.
 Sautéing vegetables removes much of the moisture that can otherwise wreak havoc on a dry spring roll, potsticker, dumpling, or egg roll wrapper.

-Use a cornstarch slurry to seal spring rolls.
-Cornstarch and water mixed together create the "glue" that's used to seal spring rolls so they stay closed during the fry time.
-And it also leaves them perfectly golden brown and unblemished when they're fried unlike an egg wash (a beaten egg) which can burn and create darker spots that aren't as pretty.
-That said, an egg wash will seal spring rolls up nicely they're just not as pretty if that matters to you.
+And it also leaves them perfectly golden brown and unblemished when they're fried, unlike an egg wash (a beaten egg), which can burn and create darker spots that aren't as pretty.
+That said, an egg wash will seal spring rolls up nicely, they're just not as pretty if that matters to you.
 Use what you have.

 1. Place a spring roll wrapper on a work surface with one of the corners pointing toward your body (6 o'clock position) and the other corner at the 12 o'clock position.
 Depending on the size of your spring roll wrapper (small or large) add the appropriate amount of pork filling and noodles to the center (remember do not over-stuff them) leaving an empty perimeter around the edge. *see step-by-step photos for reference